umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-with-migrations.md

 - `GridPropertyTypeMigratorBase`

 {% hint style="info" %}
-Property editor changes are determined by comparing the `PropertyEditorAliases` dictionary (containing editor aliases for each content property) stored in the content artifact to the current Content Type/Data Type configuration.
+Property editor changes are determined by comparing the `PropertyEditorAliases` dictionary stored in the content artifact to the current Content Type/Data Type configuration.
+The dictionary contains editor aliases for each content property.
 {% endhint %}

 ### Registering migrators